 The district is not operating under any variance or exemption.
 The district however entered into an Administrative Order on Consent (AOC) issued under the authority of the Safe Drinking Water Act (SDWA).
 Which describes an enforceable schedule for North Castle Water District No. 1 to achieve compliance with the Long Term 2 Enhanced Surface Water Treatment Rule through the construction and operation of an ultraviolet disinfection facility to treat its water supply.
-The system must be operational by 9/30/16.
+The system was placed into operation on 9/28/16.
 Additional information can be found online at the following link: